jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 creature uses its normal Movement score when swimming.

 *Formidable Natural Weapons*
-This creature’s natural weapons are as tough and durable as metal.
+This creature's natural weapons are as tough and durable as metal.
 As such they may parry weapon attacks.
-The SIZ of the weapon, for parrying purposes, is given in the description of the creature’s attacks.
+The SIZ of the weapon, for parrying purposes, is given in the description of the creature's attacks.

 *Life Sense*
 In tune with the rhythms of nature, this creature can determine the vitality of any living creature by touch alone.
-If the creature touches another and makes a successful Perception test, it will learn of the target’s current Hit Points, Fatigue level and whether it is currently afflicted by any poison or disease.
+If the creature touches another and makes a successful Perception test, it will learn of the target's current Hit Points, Fatigue level and whether it is currently afflicted by any poison or disease.

 *Magic Sense*